 The easiest way to do this is on-line.
-You may register the request repeat prescriptions on-line using the Patient Access system - ask at reception for details.
+You may register to request repeat prescriptions on-line using the Patient Access system - ask at reception for details.
 You can read more about this facility on our Patient Access page.

 Alternatively, please use the tear-off portion of your previous repeat prescription to make your request.
 Tick the appropriate boxes and send it to us, or bring it along to the surgery and pop it into the prescription box.
 If you would like your prescription to be posted back to you, please enclose a stamped addressed envelope.
 Alternatively if your pharmacy collects prescriptions from the surgery we can arrange for yours to be included.
 Please allow two working days discounting Saturdays, Sundays and Bank Holidays before collection.
 No prescriptions are dealt with at weekends.